felicio-almd/to-do-list/README.md

 $ composer install

 # IT WILL ONLY BE STARTED IF THE COMPOSER IS INSTALLED
-# REQUIRED MYSQL OPEN AND STARTED WITH APACHE IN XAMPP
+# REQUIRED DATABASE OPEN AND STARTED
 # NEED TO CHANGE .env TO EACH DB

 # Install dependencies